cycleplatform/docs-portal/docs/reference/networks/networks.md

 1. Select to the Networks tab from the left side navigation and click Create Network.
 2. Fill in a name and select which cluster you would like to make this network available on.
-3. Add up to 5 environments to the network.
+3. Add up to 8 environments to the network.

+Users can also set [access controls](/reference/hubs/access-controls) during network create.

 ## Manage Networks